 Writing is rhetorical: it is designed speech.

 You already use rhetorical choices in your day to day conversations because you interact with a variety of listeners.
-You wouldn’t speak to a tax auditor in the same way you do to your closest friend.
+With those who know you best, you use insider jokes and a verbal shorthand based on your history together, but you wouldn’t speak to a tax auditor in the same way you do to your closest friend.
 Your boss cannot be spoken to with the same words you would use with a toddler.
 Your grandmother probably wants more warmth and familiarity from you than from the cashier at the gas station.

-What you can casually do in personal conversations you need to more thoughtfully do in your written homework and exams: weigh what you want to say against how your audience needs to hear it.
+The shifts you make in various business conversations you need to attentively do in your business writings: weigh what you want to say against how your audience needs to hear it.
 Design your writing to suit your audience.